-Number of RSAs Weighted-Average Grant Date Fair Value Per RSA Outstanding as of December 31, 2023 32,722 \$ 11.46 Granted - - Vested - - Forfeited - - Outstanding as of March 31, 2024 32,722 \$ 11.46
+Number of RSAs Weighted-Average Grant Date Fair Value Per RSA Outstanding as of December 31, 2023 32,722 \$ 11.46 Granted 93,473 8.02 Vested Forfeited Outstanding as of June 30, 2024 126,195 \$ 8.91

 The Company has granted restricted stock units ("RSUs") to certain employees.
-Holders of RSUs have no voting rights and generally are not eligible to receive dividends or other distributions paid with respect to any RSUs that have not vested.
-All of the shares currently vest one year from the grant date excluding the Hark, Bonaccord, and Executive Market Units, which are discussed in more detail below.
+Holders of RSUs have no voting rights but generally are eligible to receive dividends or other distributions paid with respect to any RSUs that have not vested.
+Most of the shares currently vest one year from the grant date excluding the Hark, Bonaccord, and Executive Market Units, which are discussed in more detail below.

 At the time of the Bonaccord acquisition, the Company entered into a Notice of Restricted Stock Units with certain employees of Bonaccord for grants of Restricted Stock Units ("Bonaccord Units") to be allocated to employees at a later date for meeting certain performance metrics.
 The Bonaccord Units may not be transferred, sold, pledged, exchanged, assigned or otherwise encumbered or disposed of by any grantee until it has become vested.
-On August 16, 2022, allocations were finalized pursuant to which an aggregate a value of \$17.5 million of units may vest at each future achievement of performance metrics.
-As of March 31, 2024, certain performance metrics have been met and specific employees have earned \$8.8 million in value, which \$6.6 million was issued in shares and \$2.2 million was issued in cash.
-The Company evaluates whether it is probable that the Bonaccord Units will vest and applies the tranche method to determine the amount of expense to recognized during the period.
+On August 16, 2022, allocations were finalized pursuant to which an aggregate value of \$17.5 million of units may vest at each future achievement of performance metrics.
+As of June 30, 2024, certain performance metrics have been met and specific employees have earned \$9.6 million in value, which \$6.6 million was issued in shares and \$3.0 million was issued in cash.
+The Company evaluates whether it is probable that the Bonaccord Units will vest and applies the tranche method to determine the amount of expense to recognize during the period.
 Future vested tranches will be settled in cash.
-An expense of \$0.4 million and \$3.6 million has been recorded for the three months ended March 31, 2024 and March 31, 2023, respectively, on the Consolidated Statements of Operations.
-The unrecognized expense associated with the Bonaccord Units was \$4.3 million as of March 31, 2024.
+An expense of \$0.1 million and \$0.1 million has been recorded for the three and six months ended June 30, 2024, respectively, and \$1.6 million and \$5.2 million for the three and six months ended June 30, 2023 on the Consolidated Statements of Operations.
+As of June 30, 2024, the Company deemed \$13.0 million probable and \$0.2 million is unrecognized expense.

 At the time of the Hark acquisition, the Company entered into a Notice of Restricted Stock Units with an employee, which grants Restricted Stock Units ("Hark Units") for meeting a certain performance metric.
 The Hark Units may not be transferred, sold, pledged, exchanged, assigned or otherwise encumbered or disposed of by any grantee until they have become vested.
-All Hark Units have vested and been issued in 2023.
-An expense of \$0 and \$0.3 million has been recorded for the three months ended March 31, 2024 and March 31, 2023, respectively, on the Consolidated Statements of Operations.
+All Hark Units have vested and been issued.
+An expense of \$0 has been recorded for the three and six months ended June 30, 2024, and \$0.3 million for the three and six months ended June 30, 2023 on the Consolidated Statements of Operations.